rd-alliance/metadata-catalog-data/css/README.md

     This is excluded from version control so won't appear on GitHub.

 To compile the SCSS to CSS you will need a SASS compiler.
-The code has been tested with Ruby Sass 3.7.3 and Dart Sass 1.26.5 but other compilers should work as well.
+The code has been tested with Dart Sass 1.26.5 but other compilers should work as well.
 Suggestions for [how to install SASS][sass] may be found on the SASS website.

 [sass]: https://sass-lang.com/install